juswamacbook/CISC121_Final_Project/README.md

 ### Computational Thinking Approach

 #### 1. Decomposition
-The sorting algorithm will be broken down into these smaller steps:
+The search algorithm will be broken down into these smaller steps:

-Input Acquisition: Collect the unsorted data from the user via GUI input fields
+- Input Acquisition: Collect the unsorted data from the user via GUI input fields

-Data Validation: Verify input format and convert to appropriate data structure
+- Data Validation: Verify input format and convert to appropriate data structure

-Visual Initialization: Display initial unsorted array with visual representation
+- Visual Initialization: Display initial unsorted array with visual representation

-Sorting Iteration: Perform the core comparison/swapping operations
+- Sorting Iteration: Perform the core comparison/swapping operations

-Visual Update: Animate each step to show algorithm progress
+- Visual Update: Animate each step to show algorithm progress

-Completion Check: Determine when sorting is complete
+- Completion Check: Determine when sorting is complete

-Output Display: Show final sorted result with performance metrics
+- Output Display: Show final sorted result with performance metrics

 #### 2. Pattern Recognition
 The algorithm exhibits these repeating patterns:

-Comparison Pattern: Repeatedly comparing adjacent elements (in bubble sort) or finding minimum/maximum elements (in selection sort)
+- Comparison Pattern: Repeatedly comparing adjacent elements (in bubble sort) or finding minimum/maximum elements (in selection sort)

-Swapping Pattern: Exchanging positions when elements are out of order
+- Swapping Pattern: Exchanging positions when elements are out of order

-Iterative Reduction: With each pass, the sorted portion grows and unsorted portion shrinks
+- Iterative Reduction: With each pass, the sorted portion grows and unsorted portion shrinks

-Index Traversal: Systematic movement through the data structure from start to end
+- Index Traversal: Systematic movement through the data structure from start to end

 #### 3. Abstraction
-Details to Show User:
+**Details to Show User:**

-Current state of the array/list after each significant operation
+- Current state of the array/list after each significant operation

-Visual highlighting of elements being compared
+- Visual highlighting of elements being compared

-Animation of element swaps/movements
+- Animation of element swaps/movements

-Step counter and current algorithm phase
+- Step counter and current algorithm phase

-Performance metrics (comparisons, swaps, time)
+- Performance metrics (comparisons, swaps, time)

-Details to Hide/Abstract:
+**Details to Hide/Abstract:**

-Internal pointer/index management
+- Internal pointer/index management

-Temporary variable assignments during swaps
+- Temporary variable assignments during swaps

-Loop control variables and conditions
+- Loop control variables and conditions

-Memory allocation/management details
+- Memory allocation/management details

-Error handling for edge cases (handled silently)
+- Error handling for edge cases (handled silently)
 #### 4. Algorithm Design

 **Input:**